Globski/alx-system_engineering-devops/0x10-https_ssl/README.md

 # System-Engineering Devops - HTTPS SSL

 ## Description
 The project focuses on web server management and security using Ubuntu, HAproxy, SSL/TLS encryption, and Bash scripting.
 Tasks include configuring DNS for domain zones, setting up HAproxy for SSL termination and HTTP to HTTPS redirection, and ensuring secure traffic management across web servers.
-The project aims to enhance understanding of HTTPS/SSL roles, encryption benefits, and practical skills in system administration and web security practices.
+The goal is to understand the roles of HTTPS and SSL, the benefits of encryption, and practical system administration and web security practices.

 | Task | Description | Source Code |
 |------|-------------|-------------|